littlemole/wpp/README.md

 LINUX: for normal application development just link to release libs and do a debug build of your app only without defining -DMOL_PROMISE_DEBUG
 WIN32: due to the link-time incompat of debug and release builds there is currently no win32 setup to support debug builds without -DMOL_PROMISE_DEBUG. this is a limitation of the current implementation.

+## IDE support
+use an IDE with support form CMake presets. vscode works nicely, make sure you have CMake tools (included by default in recent installations) installed.

+For windows, start vscode from a msvc dev environment. you want to install MS C/C++ extension so you can debug with msvc.